 Cross-charging and improper cost allocation in fixed-price and cost-plus defense contracts are some of the most common types of defense procurement fraud.
 Whistleblowers can expose cross-charging or improper cost allocation in defense contracts by filing a “qui tam” lawsuit and receive a whistleblower reward, if the government recovers funds as a result of the case.

-Cross-charging occurs when a company charges costs of one government contract to another contract as a way to boost its profits.
-In defense contracts, cross-charging is seen when a government contractor charges costs to a “cost-plus” contract that should have been allocated to a “fixed price” contract instead.
+Cross-charging occurs when a company charges costs of one government contract to another contract as a way to boost profits.
+In United States defense contracts, cross-charging is when a government contractor charges costs to a “cost-plus” contract that should have been allocated to a “fixed-price” contract instead.

 Whistleblowers can bring qui tam lawsuits against defense contractors if they are violating the terms of their government contracts by cross-charging.

 In fixed-price contracts, the government and the defense contractor negotiate an agreed-to price for all of the work specified in the contract.
 The contractor has full responsibility for all costs and whatever profits or losses occur.
 The company gets paid the same no matter what the final costs are to the company – excluding performance or delivery incentives – unless the contract is renegotiated.

 In a cost‑plus contract, the government pays the company for the cost of the work, plus a percentage of those costs as a profit.